Written by Andrew Wong

 The purpose of pharmaceutical packaging has evolved significantly over the past several decades.
 As the industry has imagined new and valuable outcomes that can be achieved through packaging, we have also seen innovative technologies evolve to support endless possibilities – and this can be overwhelming.

-Traditional, active, and intelligent packaging, including connected packaging, each has specific capabilities that can play a role in achieving better drug delivery outcomes as they operate in the IoT.
+Traditional, active, and smart packaging, including connected packaging, each has specific capabilities that can play a role in achieving better drug delivery outcomes as they operate in the IoT in packaging.

-To read more about Jones Healthcare Group’s intelligent packaging offering, visit our Innovation Lab.
+To read more about Jones Healthcare Group’s smart packaging offering, visit our Innovation Lab.

 About the Author Andrew Wong